What is International Protection

 - To visit IPO again for a second detailed interview (called the ‘substantive’ interview) to review your application.

-Note: If you fail to return your application by the right date or if you fail to come to your interview, your application may be refused.
+Note: If you fail to return your application by the specified date or if you fail to come to your interview, your application may be refused.

-Make sure you answer all the questions in the application form as fully as you can.
-IPO will consider this information when making a recommendation about your application.
+It is important that you answer all the questions in the Questionnaire as fully as you can.
+The IPO will consider this information when making a recommendation about your application.
+All Questionnaires should be completed in the Applicant’s own language.

 Second (substantive) interview